Investigation of a Citizen Above Suspicion September 13, 2017

 Made additionally intense by Ennio Morricone’s abrasive score, sounding like a circus from hell inflamed by a relentless surge of alarm clocks simultaneously blaring, the movie, more a severely dark satire than the psychological thriller it might sound like on the page, contemplates just how much a person can get away with when given enough power.
 The police chief, played by a spotlessly grotesque Gian Maria Volontè, is aware of his indestructibility and is fatigued.
 What exactly he hopes to achieve by the end of Investigation of a Citizen Above Suspicion is unclear; does he desire to be locked up with all the criminals he helped put away, or does he simply want to prove to himself that he can, in fact, commit a murder and walk away unscathed?

 The feature is as timely now as it was in 1970, though it was certainly more shocking 47 years ago: Like the United States at the beginning of that decade, Italy was also in the midst of political tumult, and the film’s existence only lit the fuse on the stick of dynamite that was the unrest of the period.
 It won the Academy Award for Best Foreign Language Film and is still regarded as one of the greatest films of the ‘70s.
 As it often goes, a particularly great film can capture the mindset of the public at the time of its release.
 Investigation of a Citizen Above Suspicion does just that.
-And yet it continues to be applicable, and since it’s nearing its 50th anniversary, that’s as disquieting as the movie itself.
+Yet it continues to be germane.
+That it's nearing its 50th anniversary and that remains the case is as disquieting as the movie itself.
 B+